Cultured Meat and Farmers

 The project so far

-The winners and losers: searching for partner farms
+The winners and losers: partnering with case study farms

 Who’s involved